--Crafting of a a hexagrammic ward requires skill Forbidden lore: Warp and crafting a pentagrammic ward requires skill Forbidden lore: Daemonology.
+-Crafting or manufacturing a Hexagrammic Ward requires skill Forbidden lore: Warp and crafting or manufacturing a pentagrammic ward requires skill Forbidden lore: Daemonology.

 -A hexagrammic wards can also be used by heretics, warlocks and rogue psykers.
-A pentagrammic ward burns the flesh and minds of daemon host and can only be used by an individual that is not possessed by an emanations of the ruinous powers.
+A pentagrammic ward burns the flesh and minds both damned mortals and a daemon host and can only be used by an individual that is not stained by an emanations of the ruinous powers.
+Servants of Ruinous Powers rely on symbols of the Chaos to produce similar effects of binding and protection.

 -If a target protected by the hexagrammic warding is assaulted by a psychic force, a force weapon or a raw force of the Warp then the hexagrammic warding can sustain protection against that power for a while.
 Slaves of the Dark Gods can use it to temporary dodge damage from a pentagrammic ward.